Living Architecture

 How to spot target-seeking instead of diagnosis

-Look for the signs in recurring debates, review forums, and operational artifacts.
+Look for the signs in recurring debates, review forums, and notes, dashboards, and escalation records.
 The question is not whether a target exists.
 The question is whether the target is replacing analysis.

 Fast suspects.
 In difficult situations, the same kinds of culprits appear quickly: management, HR, engineering, product, “the business”, or one badly behaved individual.
 That is often a sign the group has a ready-made story before it has examined the system.
 A good first move is to ask what underlying tension the target is helping the room avoid.